Kievan Letter: Linguistic significance

+The linguistic identity of the runic inscription is unclear.
+The implicit assumption that it genuinely is Khazarian is problematic as the letter would be the only written record of Khazrian extant today.
+Erdal argues against that hypothesis and favours Bolgar-Chuvash (hakurüm from the reconstructed verb *okï-, 'call out, recite, read') and suggests that it originated in the Danube-Bulgar region.
+(Similar inscriptions in Latin and Greek are found in Byzantine documents from roughly the same period.)

+Also notable are the unusual names of the community members, several of which have been controversially hypothesized to be of Slavic or Turkic origin.

 The letter may contain the only written record of the Khazar language extant today, the single word-phrase "I have read [it]".
 Bur Erdal argues against that hypothesis and favours Bolgar-Chuvash (hakurüm from the reconstructed verb *okï-, 'call out, recite, read') and suggests that it originated in the Danube-Bulgar region.
 (Similar inscriptions in Latin and Greek are found in Byzantine documents from roughly the same period.)

+𐰜𐰇𐰆𐰬𐰘𐰛 - it says: Küonak - "read", modern Chuvash (ogur) word "Kĕneke" - "book" (read). turk. okumak, it is necessary to build through the other-Turk. *küinig, volga-bolg., Danube-bolg. *küiniv to chin. k̔üеn "scroll". other-hung., sekeysk. könyü, hung. könyv, oset. k̔iunugæ.